denniskuijs/openremote/docs/research_decouple_data.md

 The pricing above reflects storage costs.
 There are no charges for restoring snapshots.
 However, restoring data from archive will incur a cost of $0.03 per GB of data retrieved.

 If snapshots are created with the `Fast Snapshot Restore` option enabled, you are charged in `Data Service Units (DSU)` with a minimum charge of one hour.
 These charges continue as long as the option remains enabled for the snapshot, which can increase your bill quickly.
 Therefore, it's recommended to enable this feature only when absolutely necessary.

-The DSU pricing for `eu-west-1` is $0.83 per 1 DSU hour for each snapshot with this feature enabled in a specific availability zone.
+The DSU pricing for `eu-west-1` is $0.83 per 1 DSU hour for each snapshot with this feature enabled in a specific `availability zone`.

 When creating a volume from a snapshot with `Fast Snapshot Restore` enabled, it will immediately deliver all its provisioned performance `(IOPS)`, eliminating the latency usually associated with I/O operations when accessing the volume for the first time.
 This ensures that the volume is fully initialized upon creation.